 If neither side retreats voluntarily, full hits are applied.
 Each side that lost steps (same order as above) then checks for involuntary retreat by checking morale.
 If the check fails, that side retreats, but hits are not reduced.
 The second side does not check if the first side retreats.
-Note: elimination does not count as retreat, so the surviving side always has to check morale.
+Note: elimination does not count as retreat, so would not prevent a morale check for the surviving side.

 If a stack retreating into a hex with friendly units produces a stacking violation, all units in the hex are disrupted and the excess units in the stack retreat another hex.
-If a stack with non-cavalry units retreats into an enemy ZOC, or cannot retreat into enemy units and impassable terrain, it suffers an additional step loss.
+A stack with non-cavalry units that retreats into an enemy ZOC, or a stack of any type that cannot retreat at all due to enemy units or prohibited terrain, suffers an additional step loss.